 We asked our graduates why they had decided to train with The Coaching Academy, and they came back with six key responses.
 Perhaps some of these ideas ring a bell with you?

-Just as in the field of counseling, coaching remains an unregulated profession, and with no internationally agreed regulatory body in place in this comparatively new discipline, The Coaching Academy has taken the lead in establishing an ethical framework within which the profession can develop.
+Just as in the field of counselling, coaching remains an unregulated profession, and with no internationally agreed regulatory body in place in this comparatively new discipline, The Coaching Academy has taken the lead in establishing an ethical framework within which the profession can develop.
 All coaches qualifying with The Coaching Academy are asked to join with our tutors, staff and associates in subscribing to our Code of Conduct – key points that guide all our activities.
-As The Coaching Academy’s graduates make up 80% of the UK’s practicing coaches, it is easy to see that our Code of Conduct is the most meaningful point of reference on ethical standards within coaching today.

 The Coaching Academy’s Code of Conduct